OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-006.md

 ## Psalm 6:2

-> Be gracious to me, Lord, for I am frail;
+> Show kindness to me, Lord, for I am weak;
-> Heal me, Lord, for my bones are horrified.
+> Heal me, Lord, for my bones are in distress.

 ## Psalm 6:3

-> And my soul is greatly horrified;
+> And my soul is deeply troubled;
 > But You, Lord—how long?

 ---

 ## Psalm 6:4

-> Return, Lord, rescue my soul;
+> Return, Lord, deliver my soul;
-> Save me because of Your mercy.
+> Save me because of Your loving kindness.

 ## Psalm 6:5

-> For there is no mention of You in death;
+> For there is no remembrance of You in death;
-> In Sheol, who will praise You?
+> In Sheol, who will give You praise?

 ---

 ## Psalm 6:6

-> I am weary with my sighing;
+> I am exhausted with my groaning;

-> Every night I make my bed swim,
+> Every night I drench my bed,
-> I flood my couch with my tears.
+> I soak my couch with my tears.

 ## Psalm 6:7

-> My eye has wasted away with grief;
+> My eye has grown weak with sorrow;
-> It has grown old because of all my enemies.
+> It has aged because of all my foes.

 ---

 ## Psalm 6:8

-> Leave me, all you who practice injustice,
+> Depart from me, all you who commit injustice,
 > For the Lord has heard the sound of my weeping.

 ## Psalm 6:9

-> The Lord has heard my pleading,
+> The Lord has listened to my plea,
-> The Lord receives my prayer.
+> The Lord accepts my prayer.

 ## Psalm 6:10

-> All my enemies will be put to shame and greatly horrified;
+> All my enemies will be put to shame and greatly troubled;
 > They shall turn back, they will suddenly be put to shame.